petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authorizing-and-single-sign-on/authenticating-with-saml.md

 When authenticating with SAML, Liferay can serve as either the service provider (SP) or the identity provider (IdP).
 See [authenticating with SAML](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml) to learn more.

-Delectable Bonsai continues to grow even after its acquisition of Almighty Syrup.
+Delectable Bonsai has grown by acquiring Almighty Syrup.
 As they look to the possibility of acquiring another company, the IT team decides to utilize SAML to centralize the storing and managing of user credentials.
 Follow the steps below to see this in action.

 ## Setting Up an Identity Provider